alvis-lin/server/README.md

 ## Introduction

+Question form app is a web browser based application, which allows users to set the question to be asked in the quiz application and stores those questions in the database.
+A Quiz App is a mobile location based application.
+This application will track the user’s location, and show up the question from a Question Setting app, when the user is near to the location of each question.
-There are three major components to build each application, which are web client, web server and database.
+The user's answer would be stored in the database.
+Thus,there are three major components to build each application, which are web client, web server and database.
+Web client is computer, mobile phone and laptop.
+Web client would request and response with the web server, which are internet, information server.
+The web server would query information by using SQL query from the database.

 ## Hardware requirement

-Android 5 onward
+Android 5 onward for testing the application on mobile phone

-Computer

 ## Software requirement

-Bitvise SFTP (SSH file transfer system)
+SSH file transfer system such as Bitvise SFTP for windows and Fugu for Mac

+Github (a version control system)

+Phonegap

 ## Database